The Nation's Haunted Capital

 Decatur House

 Commodore Stephen Decatur was a war hero and even a speculative presidential hopeful when he built this stately town house, the first private residence in the White House neighborhood.
 But only 14 months after moving in, he was challenged to a duel and killed.
-Two hundred years later, the spirit of Stephen Decatur is said to gaze out of a long bricked-up window on the second floor.
+Two hundred years later, the spirit of Stephen Decatur is said to gaze out of a bricked-up window on the second floor.
 Some report that empty rooms echo with the sound of a woman sobbing—a woman presumed to be the commodore’s grieving widow.

 Back to top